The-Marcy-Lab-School/se-unit-7/practice/coding-exercise-instructions.md

       - Returns middleware that parses all bodies as a string.
 No need to use the optional parameter
       4. Serve static files to your express app from your `/app/public` directory.
 An example can be found in the [express docs about static files](https://expressjs.com/en/starter/static-files.html).

+5. Create Routes:

+    - Create an `apiRoutes.js` file within it.
+Although you have not yet create your models, it can be helpful to set up basic routes as a framework.
+Use the starter code below inside of your `apiRoutes.js` file.

+    ```javascript
+    module.exports = function(app) {
+    	/**Your Routes Go Here**/
+    };
+    ```

+    - Create four basic routes to represent the CRUD (_Create, Read, Update, Delete_) operations.
+For each route, follow the pattern of `api/[route-name-goes-here]/[data-id-if-applicable]`.
+For the second parameter, pass each of your routes and empty function.
+Use the following route names:

+      - GET: `/all`
+      - PUT: `/update`
+      - POST: `/new`
+      - DELETE: `/delete`

-    .
-Consider Schema:
+6. Consider Schema:

     - Here is a [screenshot of the end goal](practice/coding-exercise-goal.png) for this project.
 Before creating any models for your application.
-Take out a pencil and paper to plan out the Sequelize model(s) that can be used to represent your SQL database.
+Take out a pencil and paper to plan out the Sequelize model(s) that can be used to represent your SQL database. **Move on when you are confident in your schema and could _hypothetically_ (or actually!) explain your reasoning to a peer.**

-.
-Create Your Models:
+7. Create Your Models:

+    - Using the brainstorm from the previous step, get ready to create your model.

+    - Within `/coding-exercise/models`, create an `item.js` file.
+Use the starter code below inside of your `item.js`.

+    ```javascript
+    module.exports = function(app) {
+    	/**Your Routes Go Here**/
+    };
+    ```

-- Using the brainstorm from the previous step, actually create your model. _The [documentation on model definition](https://sequelize-guides.netlify.com/model-definition/) and [column types](https://sequelize-guides.netlify.com/column-types/) could be particular helpful during this time._
+    - _The [documentation on model definition](https://sequelize.org/master/manual/model-basics.html#model-definition) and [column types](https://sequelize-guides.netlify.com/column-types/) could be particular helpful during this time._ Remember, the end goal is captured in your [screenshot](practice/coding-exercise-goal.png).

-- Within `/coding-exercise`, create
+    - Now you have a model/models that you can use in your application.
+This will be created in a database table and can be used!

+    - **Move on when you have at least one complete model**

+8. Continue Setting Up Express Application:

+    - Return to `server.js`.

+    - Set up your application to listen on PORT 3000.
+Pass the `listen()` method a function that will log a helper message to the terminal when your server is working.
+Refer to the [express documentation](http://expressjs.com/en/5x/api.html#app.listen_path_callback).

+    - Run the command: `node server.js` Ensure that your terminal output verifies that your server is running.

+9. Connect your data model to your express routes.

+    - Stay withing `server.js`.

+    - Import your models and assign it to a constant named `db` for "database".

+    - Import your routes and assign it to a constant named `apiRoutes`.

+    - Associate your api routes with your application.
+Do this by invoking an instance of your `apiRoutes()` and pass in `app`.